howtographql/howtographql/meta/structure/advanced.md

 - how to implement data access permissions

 ### Error Handling
-- what if requests partically fail
+- what if requests partially fail

 ### API Design
 - how to structure root fields